chandrunarayan/idmd/lessons/minilesson/code2.md

   // set the background color to cyan background("cyan");

-  // SAY HELLO BY UNCOMMENTING LINE BELOW
+  // ***SAY HELLO BY UNCOMMENTING LINE BELOW BY DELETING THE 2 SLASHES
   //sayHello();

-  // UNCOMMENT LINE BELOW TO SEE WHAT HAPPENS!
+  // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO SEE WHAT HAPPENS!
   //drawRect1();

-  // UNCOMMENT LINE BELOW TO RUN YOUR MODIFIED CODE! drawRect2();
+  // ***UNCOMMENT LINE BELOW BY DELETING THE 2 SLASHES TO INCLUDE YOUR MODIFIED CODE!
+  //drawRect2();

 }

 function sayHello() {
-  // SAY HELLO TO YOUR FRIENDS - MODIFY TEXT BELOW!!
+  // ***SAY HELLO TO YOUR FRIENDS - MODIFY TEXT BELOW!!
   // use input parameters: quoted text, x, y loc in pixels fill("black");
+  textSize(20);
   text("Hello friends!", 250, 30);
 }